diekhans/PrimerS-JuJu/docs/data_formats.md

-# Input and output data formats used by Primers JuJu
+# Input and output data formats used by PrimerS JuJu

 ## Definitions and conventions